Bjarne-AAU/MonteCarloLocalization/report.md

 In order to demonstrate the Monte Carlo localization method, a model of a real scenario can be created as a setting for the robot localization simulation.
 Therefore, we need to model

- * the environment given as a topolgical map
+ * the environment given as a topological map
  * the spacecraft which is able to navigate around the map
  * the sensors used by the spacecraft to make observations